 Tara O'Neill Hayes is the Deputy Director of Health Care Policy at American Action Forum.

 Director of Technology and Innovation Policy

-Will Rinehart is Director of Technology and Innovation Policy at the American Action Forum, where he specializes in telecommunication, Internet, and data policy, with a focus on emerging technologies and innovation.
+Will Rinehart is Director of Technology and Innovation Policy at the American Action Forum.

 Harvey S. Rosen is the John L. Weinberg Professor of Economics and Business Policy at Princeton University.
 He was an undergraduate at the University of Michigan, and received his Ph.D. from Harvard University.
 Rosen has been a member of Princeton's Department of Economics since 1974.
 He served as Chairman of the Department from 1993 to 1996, and has been Co-Director of the Center for Economic Policy Studies since 1993.
 In 1986 he was elected a Fellow of the Econometric Society.